-From July 1 2012 to June 30 2016 I will be serving as Associate Dean, Graduate Studies, Faculty of Arts.
+From July 1 2012 to June 30 2020 I served as Associate Dean, Graduate Studies, Faculty of Arts.

 “Visual Silence and Graphic Memory: An Interdisciplinary Approach to Two Generals.”
 Co-authored with Alan Filewod.
 Canadian Graphic: Picturing Life Narratives.
 Ed.
 Candida Rifkind and Linda Warley.
 Waterloo: WLUP, 2016.

 “Remembering Poverty: Bannock, Beans and Black Tea, a Tale of Two Lives.”
 Canadian Literature and Cultural Memory.
 Ed.
 Eleanor Ty and Cynthia Sugars.
 Oxford UP, 2014.
 134-50.

 “Flucht und Vertreibung and the Difficult Work of Memory.”
 Life Writing 10.3 (2013): 329-50.

 “Is This the Indian You Had in Mind?
 The Reception of Thomas King.”
 Co-authored with Renée Hulan.”
 Thomas King: Works and Impact.
 Ed.
 Eva Gruber.
 European Studies of North American Literatures series.
 Rochester, N.Y.: Camden House, 2012.

 “The Reception of Indigenous Life Stories: The Case of The Days of Augusta.”
 SAIL (Studies in American Indian Literature).
 22.3 (2010): 45-71.